heliosdrm/GRUtils.jl/docs/src/api/attributes.md

 The majority of those attributes can also be defined at the time of the creation of the plot, adding a keyword argument with the name of the corresponding function and the value of its argument, e.g. `plot(x, y, grid=false)`.
 That option is commented in the descriptions of the functions that support it.

+!!! tip "Texts with LaTeX expressions"

+    Attributes with text like titles, axis guides and legends accept strings with UTF-8 characters and LaTeX expressions.
+The package [LaTeXStrings](https://github.com/stevengj/LaTeXStrings.jl/) can be used to reduce the burden of writing escape sequences in LaTeX expressions.

 ## Titles
 ```@docs
 title